-Open the tool Spatial Analyst Tools → Hydrology → Flow Direction Server Tools Spatial Analyst Tools 🕳 🦠 Conditional Select elev.tif as the input raster and specify names for output rasters (e.g. FlowDir and PercDrop). 🛓 🦠 Distance Extraction Note that the help explanation that appears when S Generalization click on the output drop raster field in the dialog Groundwater box explains that the Output drop raster is really the 🖎 Hydrology slope expressed as a percentage.
-Click OK Nasin Basin √ Fill Flow Accumulation 🔨 Flow Direction Flow Length
+Open the tool Spatial Analyst Tools → Hydrology → Flow Direction

+Select elev.asc as the input raster and specify names for output rasters (e.g. FlowDir and PercDrop).
+Note that the help explanation that appears when click on the output drop raster field in the dialog box explains that the Output drop raster is really the slope expressed as a percentage.
+Click OK